Frequently asked questions – Astronauts

 Their training often takes them to other places around the world, such as Russia, Japan and Europe.

-Visit the About the job page to learn more.
+Visit the About being an astronaut page to learn more.

 How to contact astronauts